YudaWang/SelfDriving/Term2Proj2-UKF/README.md

 ### 1. LIDAR v.s.
 RADAR
 * UKF with LIDAR only works better than UKF with RADAR only, esp on dataset#2.
+* The reason might be the fact we are using CTRV model which is more similar to linear coordinate than polar coordinate.
 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]